M-MSilva/PDE-OpenMP/README.md

 # P.D.E.-OpenMP
-Solving P.D.E. by finite differences and using OpenMP
+Solving P.D.E.
+Poisson by finite differences and using OpenMP